Pierluigi10/naturalization-test/README.md

 **✅ Test Simulation Mode**
 - Realistic test experience with 33 random questions:
   - 30 questions from the federal catalog (questions 1-300)
-  - 3 questions from your Bundesland (questions 301-310 for Sachsen)
+  - 3 questions specific to your selected Bundesland
+- **Select your Bundesland** from the dropdown on the home page
 - Pass/fail result (need ≥17 correct answers to pass)
 - Different questions each time you start a new simulation

+### 🗺️ Bundesland Selection

+Choose your Bundesland before starting a test simulation:
+- Currently available: **Sachsen** (10 questions)
+- Coming soon: 15 other Bundesländer
+- Your selection is saved automatically
+- If questions for your Bundesland aren't available yet, the app will use Sachsen questions as fallback

 ### 📊 Features

 - ✅ **Two practice modes**: Full practice or realistic test simulation
+- ✅ **Bundesland selection**: Choose your Bundesland for region-specific questions
 - ✅ **Auto-loading**: Questions load on startup
 - ✅ **Saved progress**: Your answers are automatically saved in the browser
 - ✅ **Detailed statistics**: View correct answers, percentage, pass/fail status